hecerinc/nint/README.md

 # nint

-1. Cover

 ## 2. Vision of the project

 To create a fast, frictionless, natural interface programming language for data manipulation, and vectorised operations.

-## 3. Language main objective, including category (area)
+## 3. Language main objective

 **nint**'s main objective is to improve the data manipulation process by providing a frictionless interface that significantly simplifies the developer or statistician's life and reduces the time spent in the process of data wrangling, and performing common vectorised operations and statistical analysis.
 The idea is to have data frames (two-dimensional collections of data) as first-class citizens in the language, and providing a piping system to manipulate and transform them.
+It is meant to be a small subset of R.

 ## 4. Language requirements